 Building the knowledge and capacity of our winery and grower members is important to us.
 Working with our partners at Cornell, the American Wine Society, Eastern Winery Exposition, the U.S. Sustainable Winegrowing Summit, FLXcursion and others we aim to bring our members conference discounts on cutting edge education, keynote speakers and VIP experiences.
 Discounts typically range from 10% to 20% depending on the event.

 With the complexities and new business realities of 2021, professional finance and tax tools for New York’s wineries and growers are needed now more than ever.
-To assist our members with critical questions on tax planning, inventory accounting, general accounting, excise tax//TTB issues and sales tax, the New York Wine & Grape Foundation is pleased to offer a new benefit for Tier 2 & 3 Winery Members as well as Growers, in partnership with Mengel, Metzger, Barr & Co.
-LLP.
-These members now have access to financial and tax guidance in webinar form, as well as through individual consulting for their specific needs provided by Anthony G. Sandonato, CPA/ABV, CVA, Esq. via a 60-minute individual consulting session.
+NYWGF has partnered with Mengel, Metzger, Barr & Co.
+LLP to assist our Winery & Grower Members with critical questions on tax planning, inventory accounting, general accounting, excise tax/TTB issues and sales tax.
+Tier 2 & 3 Members will have access to financial and tax guidance in webinar form, as well as through individual consulting for your specific needs provided by Anthony G. Sandonato, CPA/ABV, CVA, Esq. via a 60-minute individual consulting session.
 Click here to learn more and sign up for consulting services.

 For several years, the New York Wine & Grape Foundation has conducted an exciting Export Program with funding support from the United States Department of Agriculture’s Foreign Agricultural Service (FAS).
 The New York wines staff team, with the guidance of our Promotions Committee, Market Consultants, and Export Advisory Committee (made up of industry members) execute this program each year.
 The program year runs from July 1 – June 30.